 If you ONLY loosen the strings you’ll have an imbalance where the truss rod is bending the neck backwards with little or no string pressure to pull it the opposite direction.
 In that case, you may be helping the headstock a bit, but now the neck itself is probably a bit more susceptible to damage during shipping.

 Nylon string guitars (Classical and Flamenco) can indeed benefit from having the strings loosened (but not totally slack) prior to shipping.
 This is because these guitars usually don’t have a truss rod.
 They don’t need one because nylon strings don’t exert enough tension on the neck to warrant a truss rod.
 The natural rigidity of the neck’s wood is enough to handle the tension.
 So, you can safely loosen the strings prior to shipping, but you still need to pack the guitar adequately, and this includes padding INSIDE the guitar case as well as outside.

 So, in summary, loosening the strings probably isn’t necessary when shipping a guitar.
-However, if it makes you feel better to loosen them, be sure to also loosen the truss rod (and let the person receiving the guitar know).
+However, if it makes you feel better to loosen them, then only loosen them a little… no more than a half-step or whole-step, at most.
 What is FAR more important is properly packing the guitar, inside the case and outside.
 The same packing recommendations I give for flying with a guitar apply to shipping as well.

 Hope that helps!

 Last 6 Blog Posts

 - Solderless Guitar Wiring Kits – Upgrade Your Tone Without a Drop of Solder March 6, 2019

 - 10 Ways to Motivate Your Child to Practice Guitar January 28, 2019

 - Journey Instruments OF420 Acoustic Travel Guitar Review January 14, 2019

 - Roundup: My Favorite Guitar Information Resources December 3, 2018